nelsiroh/amazon-eks-pipeline/README.md

 ## AetherNubis LLC
 A cloud consulting company.
 "Aether Nubis" is **Latin** for "Ether of the Clouds".
-AetherNubis LLC is cloud technology consulting company specializing in helping companies of all sizes bring thier products to the cloud.
+AetherNubis LLC is cloud technology consulting company specializing in helping companies of all sizes navigate uncertainty to bring thier products to the cloud.

 ## Why
 This is my **Marquee Project**, designed to showcase the following: